Eschatologue/CM_wiki/docs/class/warlock/index.md

 The Warlock table shows how many spell slots you have to cast your Warlock spells of levels 1–5.
 The table also shows the level of those slots, all of which are the same level.
 To cast one of those spells, you must expend a spell slot.
 You regain all expended Pact Magic spell slots when you finish a Short Rest or Long Rest.

-For example, when you’re a level 5 Warlock, you have two level 3 spell slots.
+For example, when you're a level 5 Warlock, you have two level 3 spell slots.
 To cast the level 1 spell Witch Bolt, you must spend one of those slots, and you cast it as a level 3 spell.

 ### Prepared Spells of Level 1+.

 You prepare the list of spells of level 1 and higher that are available for you to cast with this feature.
 To start, choose two level 1 spells from the Warlock spell list.
 Rather than choosing, you may start with Charm Person and Hex.

 The number of spells on your list increases as you gain Warlock levels, as shown in the Prepared Spells column of the Warlock table.
 Whenever that number increases, choose additional spells from the Warlock spell list until the number of spells on your list matches the number on the table.
-The chosen spells must be of a level no higher than what’s shown in the table’s Slot Level column for your level.
+The chosen spells must be of a level no higher than what's shown in the table's Slot Level column for your level.
 When you reach level 6, for example, you learn a new Warlock spell, which can be of level 1–3.

-If another Warlock feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this feature, but those spells otherwise follow the rules in this feature.
+If another Warlock feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this feature, but those spells otherwise follow the rules in this feature.

 ### Changing Your Prepared Spells